 Babar passed away unexpectedly in December 2020.
 This is a tremendous loss not only to our institute, but to the wider astronomical and data science communities, to which he contributed so much.
 He is survived by his wife, Kristin Herkstroeter, and two sons, Sekander and Daniyar.
 His friends have started a GoFundMe page to raise college funds for his sons.

-Josh's research has focused on the processes that have formed the terrestrial planets, asteroids, and Earth analogs.
-He uses infrared and visible spectral and imaging data returned from orbiting spacecraft and landers to determine the mineralogical, thermophysical, and morphological properties of planetary surfaces.
-Josh has been involved with spacecraft planning, operations, and science activities for martian, lunar, and asteroid missions since 1995.
-He is a geologist by training and likes rocks.
+Dr. Josh Bandfield's research focused on the processes that have formed the terrestrial planets, asteroids, and Earth analogs.
+He used infrared and visible spectral and imaging data returned from orbiting spacecraft and landers to determine the mineralogical, thermophysical, and morphological properties of planetary surfaces.
+Josh was involved with spacecraft planning, operations, and science activities for martian, lunar, and asteroid missions from 1995 to 2019.
+He was a geologist by training and liked rocks.